Image Carousel with PDF Links Embed YouTube Video

 What is North Dakota's Climate Initiative?

-As part of our commitment to sustainability, North Dakota is developing a Climate Action Plan that began in 2023 and will continue through 2025.
-The North Dakota Department of Environmental Quality (DEQ) is collaborating with residents, community leaders, and key economic sectors to create the state’s first comprehensive plan focused on environmental sustainability and reducing greenhouse gas emissions.
+As part of our commitment to environmental stewardship, North Dakota is developing a Sustainability Plan that began in 2023 and will continue through 2025.
+The North Dakota Department of Environmental Quality (DEQ) is collaborating with residents, community leaders, and key economic sectors to create the state’s first comprehensive plan focused on reducing greenhouse gas emissions.

 Governor Burgum has designated the DEQ as the lead agency for managing the Climate Pollution Reduction Grant (CPRG) program, funded by the U.S. Environmental Protection Agency (EPA).
 The DEQ has received $3 million in federal grants to develop two key plans: the Priority Climate Action Plan (PCAP), due by March 1, 2024, and the Comprehensive Climate Action Plan (CCAP), due by December 1, 2025.
 For more details, visit the EPA's CPRG program page.

-The resulting Climate Action Plan will outline innovative strategies aimed at reducing emissions while supporting vibrant communities across the state.
+The resulting Sustainability Plan will outline innovative strategies aimed at reducing emissions while supporting vibrant communities across the state.

 DEQ has learned a lot already:

-- North Dakotans already naturally do a lot to reduce greenhouse gas emissions.
+- North Dakotans already proactively do a lot to reduce greenhouse gas emissions.
 These stories need to be told.

 - We have science and data that we’ve never had before.
 Practical and innovative solutions are possible – that’s who we are and what we do.